albertojulian/mada-driver-assistant/README.md

 **Memory**

 It enables the persistence of objects and events:
-- MadaObject: all the types that can be detected by the object detector: vehicle, person, traffic light, traffic sign.
+- MadaObject: this is the base class for all the types that can be detected by the object detector: vehicle, person, traffic light, traffic sign.
 Defined by an object type and a track id (which remains in successive frames to uniquely identify the object instance)
 - SpaceEvent: attribute of a mada object instance.
 Defined by a bounding box, a position (left, front, right, depending on the center of the bounding box) and the distance to the camera